 The regulations may prescribe procedures to be followed in relation to the exercise of the powers conferred by this Division, and an authorised person must ensure that those procedures are complied with when exercising those powers.

-[Section 119 amended by No. 49 of 2010 s.
+[Section 119 amended: No. 49 of 2010 s.
 84.]

 Division 9 — Warrants